jmrao002/techBlog/README.md

 # Description

-This node application allows users view and make changes to employee data in a SQL database.
-Users can view and add employees, roles, and departments, and they can update an employee's role, all within the console.
+This application allows users to login, create and view blog entries, and logout.

 # Setup/Installation Requirements

 Clone this repository to VS code.
-Open an integrated terminal from the employeeTracker folder, and enter "npm start".
+Open an integrated terminal from the techBlog folder, and enter "npm start".

-Alternatively, the webpage can be accessed at https://github.com/jmrao002/employeeTracker
+Alternatively, the webpage can be accessed at https://github.com/jmrao002/techBlog

 # Known Bugs